varsha1n/erp_system/README.md

 npm install -g create-react-app
 ```

-## Cloning and Running the Application in local
+## Cloning the Application in local

 To clone the project into your local environment, follow these steps: